norskeld/sigma/apps/docs/content/parsers/oneOf.md

 # oneOf

 `oneOf` ensures that one of the characters in the given string matches the current character.
+Characters are compared as whole code points, so surrogate pairs are matched intact.
+At the end of input it fails with `oneOf @ reached the end of input` instead of the usual `one of: ...` message.

 ## Usage